Keith Allen (actor)

-Keith Howell Charles Allen (born 2 September 1953) is a Welsh actor, pantomime star and television presenter.
-He is the father of singer Lily Allen and actor Alfie Allen, and brother of actor and director Kevin Allen.
+Keith Howell Charles Allen (born 2 September 1953) is a Welsh actor, pantomime star, comedian, musician and television presenter.
+He is the father of singer Lily Allen and actor Alfie Allen, and brother of actor/director Kevin Allen.

-Early life
+Early life and education

-Allen was born on 2 September 1953 in Llanelli, Carmarthenshire, Wales, the second of three children of Edward Charles Owen, a Royal Navy petty officer submariner.
+Keith Howell Charles Allen was born on 2 September 1953 in Gorseinon, Wales.
+His father was Edward Charles Owen, a Royal Navy petty officer submariner, and his mother a Welsh waitress.
 His younger brother is actor Kevin Allen.
-He spent his early years near Swansea and in Malta, and most of his childhood in Gosport, Hampshire, while his father served in Portsmouth.
-At the age of 11, when his father was posted to Singapore, he was sent to board at Brentwood School, a public school in Essex.
-He was expelled from the school at the age of 13.
-At the age of 15 he was sent to a borstal after repeatedly being caught stealing, later saying that he "had a great time" there.
+He spent his early years near Swansea and in Malta, and most of his childhood in Gosport, Hampshire, while his father served in Portsmouth or away at sea.
+Although he spent much of his life in England, he regards himself as Welsh despite taking part in various songs for the England football team.